14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

 - [Arteriors Mendee Wall Sconce | Arteriors](https://homeeleganceusa.com/products/arteriors-mendee-wall-sconce): The Arteriors Mendee's unitque aesthetic is simple, sophisticated and striking.
 The classic silhouette of this sconce features a foundation of English bronze
   Updated: 2025-12-03T12:37:52Z
   Price: $937.99 USD
-- [Arteriors Hammond Chandelier - Final Sale | Arteriors](https://homeeleganceusa.com/products/arteriors-hammond-chandelier-final-sale): Contemporary design details like antique brass and smoke glass update this tiered chandelier that resembles a modern day candelabra.
-Shown with a radio bulb.
-  Updated: 2025-12-03T12:37:53Z
-  Price: $1,152.99 USD
 - [Arteriors Milford Pendant | Arteriors](https://homeeleganceusa.com/products/arteriors-milford-pendant): The Arteriors Milford offers a contemporary fresh approach to a drum shade glass pendant.
 The smoke luster seedy glass of the shade casts a warming glow,
   Updated: 2025-12-03T12:37:54Z
   Price: $1,088.99 USD
 - [Arteriors Noah Pendant | Arteriors](https://homeeleganceusa.com/products/arteriors-noah-pendant): This classic conical-shaped pendant is a mainstay in modern industrial lighting.
 Its tiered silhouette is crafted from iron in a bronze finish and features an
   Updated: 2025-12-03T12:37:55Z
   Price: $994.99 USD
-- [Arteriors Wales Pendant - Final Sale | Arteriors](https://homeeleganceusa.com/products/arteriors-wales-pendant-final-sale): When it comes to contemporary lighting design, this pendant is top notch.
-A quarter-inch steel plate is seated on a sleek steel pipe above a pendulum-style
-  Updated: 2025-12-03T12:37:55Z
-  Price: $952.99 USD
 - [Arteriors Noel Side Table | Arteriors](https://homeeleganceusa.com/products/arteriors-noel-side-table): The sculptural silhouette of this side table brings together art and form.
 The architectural form features a top crafted from ricestone in an ivory finish and a
   Updated: 2025-12-03T12:37:57Z
   Price: $1,456.99 USD